Sell Thousands of Products? Have a Search Budget Allocation Strategy?

 - Weak Brand, Non-Flexible Budget: If you are in charge of performance media at a company with weak brand strength in many categories, and have restrictions in budgets, quite frankly, you aren’t likely set up for success.
 Without the ability to concentrate your budget into a few places, you will wind up spreading your budget too thinly across all categories, preventing you from collecting meaningful and actionable data.

 By now, you are starting to see just how much more complex search marketing is for eCommerce brands that sell a massive volume of different products.
 In my next post, I will explain more about how brands use reporting and infrastructure to combat some of these challenges.
-If you’d like to learn more about how Rise can help your paid search program, fill out the form today.
+If you’d like to learn more about how Rise can help your paid search program, contact us today.